iotaledger/iota.rs/docs/libraries/python/examples.md

 ## Generating seed and addresses

 Since the IOTA network is permission-less type of network, anybody is able to use it and interact with it.
 No central authority is required at any stage.
-So anybody is able to generate own `seed` and then deterministically generate respective private key/address.
+So anybody is able to generate own `seed` and then deterministically generate respective private keys/addresses.

 > Please note, it is highly recommended to NOT use online seed generators at all.
 The seed is the only key to the given addresses.
 Anyone who owns the seed owns also all funds related to respective IOTA addresses (all of them).

 > We strongly recommend to use official `wallet.rs` library together with `stronghold.rs` enclave for value-based transfers.
-This combination incorporates the best security practices while dealing with seeds and related addresses.
+This combination incorporates the best security practices while dealing with seeds, related addresses and `UTXO`.
 See more information on [Chrysalis docs](https://chrysalis.docs.iota.org/libraries/wallet.html).

-IOTA 1.5 (Chrysalis) uses `Ed25519` signature scheme and an address is usually represented by Bech32 (checksummed base32) format string of 64 characters.
+IOTA 1.5 (Chrysalis) uses `Ed25519` signature scheme and address is usually represented by Bech32 (checksummed base32) format string of 64 characters.

 A root of `Ed25519` signature scheme is basically a `32-byte (256-bit)` uniformly randomly generated seed based on which all private keys and corresponding addresses are generated.
 In the examples below, the seed is represented by a string of 64 characters using `[0-9a-f]` alphabet (32 bytes encoded in hexadecimal).